‘RHOBH’ Star Kyle Richards Responds After Fans Notice Denise Richards Was Cut Out Of Her Instagram Photo

 This season on #rhobh we spent time in one of my favorite places in the world…Italy ????????
 I love the people,the culture,the food ,their zest for life, their kind and inviting spirit.
 My heart goes out to all of the people of Italy and the rest of the world during this difficult time.
 I know that we will all get through this and end up stronger and more unified because of it ????❤️ Season 10 trailer coming tomorrow ???? #RHOBH #Italy ????????❤️

-As fans may recall, this isn’t the first time Kyle has caused controversy on Instagram by sharing group photos from the 10th season of The Real Housewives of Beverly Hills in which Denise was not seen.
-As The Inquisitr reported months ago, Kyle also faced claims of potentially hinting that Denise wouldn’t be included in the full-time cast when she shared a group image with just seven diamonds that didn’t include her co-star.
+As fans may recall, this isn’t the first instance where Kyle has caused controversy on Instagram by sharing group snaps from the 10th season of The Real Housewives of Beverly Hills where Denise was not included.
+As The Inquisitr reported months ago, Kyle also faced claims of potentially hinting that Denise wouldn’t be featured in the full-time cast when she shared a group image with just seven diamonds that didn’t include her co-star.